sweet-delights/hybrid-platforms-conductor/README.md

 ```
 Nodes selection options:
-    -a, --all-hosts                  Select all hosts
+    -a, --all-hosts                  Select all nodes
-    -b PLATFORM_NAME,                Select hosts belonging to a given platform name.
+    -b PLATFORM_NAME,                Select nodes belonging to a given platform name.
 Available platforms are: ansible-repo, chef-repo (can be used several times)
         --hosts-platform
-    -l, --hosts-list LIST_NAME       Select hosts defined in a hosts list (can be used several times)
+    -l, --hosts-list LIST_NAME       Select nodes defined in a nodes list (can be used several times)
-    -n, --host-name HOST_NAME        Select a specific host.
+    -n, --host-name NODE_NAME        Select a specific node.
 Can be a regular expression if used with enclosing "/" characters. (can be used several times)
+    -r, --service SERVICE_NAME       Select nodes implementing a given service (can be used several times)
 ```

 * `--all-hosts`: Select all the known hosts.
 * `--hosts-platform PLATFORM_NAME`: Specify the name of a platform as a selector.
 Can be useful to only perform checks of nodes of a given repository after merging a PR on this repository.
 * `--hosts-list LIST_NAME`: Specify a hosts list name as selector.
 Hosts list are a named group of hosts, and are defined by each platform if they make sense.
 For example all the nodes belonging to the same cluster could be part of a hosts list.
-* `--host-name HOST_NAME`: Select a single host name.
+* `--host-name NODE_NAME`: Select a single host name.
 A regular expression can also be used when `HOST_NAME` is enclosed with `/` character (the regular expression grammar is [the Ruby one](http://ruby-doc.org/core-2.5.0/Regexp.html)).
 Examples: `--host-name my_host_1`, `--host-name /my_host_.+/`.
+* `--service SERVICE_NAME`: Select all nodes that implement a given service.

 ## SSH Executor options